 You might want to get your best friend’s blog posts via email—but everyone else’s can be read when you have time by visiting your favorite feed reader app.
 It’s faster to scan titles in a feed reader than it is to have them pile up in your inbox.
 You can even like and share posts right from the feed reader!
 Use Feedly or Bloglovin’ for the blogs you want to keep track of.
 Unsubscribe from everything else.

 - Sign up for Feedly or Bloglovin’.
-(Read my feed readers review for a comparison of the two.)

 - Add your favorite blogs to your chosen feed reader as you unsubscribe from the blog posts via email.

 6. Filter email exclusive subscriptions with Gmail’s “Promotions” tab or other labels/filters.

 Are you subscribed to some newsletters that you just love but can’t read via any other method than email?
 Are there a few non-personal emails that you can’t wait to read until you finish your work?
 Filter newsletters and other exclusive emails into a special spot for all the non-personal email you receive.

 Don’t let those exclusive email subscriptions clutter up your inbox.
 Use automatic filters to place them in a spot where you can read them at your leisure once your work is done.
 Gmail automatically separates these emails from the rest of your inbox with the “Promotions” tab.
 Other email clients can be configured with filters or rules to put all emails from specific senders into a special folder to be read later.

 - Gmail: Click the gear icon, click Configure Inbox, and make sure the box is checked for the “Promotions” tab.
 Then if there are any non-personal emails left in your inbox, drag them into your Promotions tab and choose “Yes” when Gmail asks if you’d like to always do so for that sender.